St. Joseph's School, Darjeeling: School system

 The Primary division has eight captains, the lower division has eight head boys, the upper division has eight prefects, the senior division has eight beadles.
-The student fraternity is led by the School Captain and the School Vice-Captain.
 These are the student representatives and leaders of the school from both the boarding and day scholar sections of the school, appointed on leadership, academic, and sportsmanship abilities.
 Also all the classes in the school have two monitors, one from the boarding section and other one from day scholar section.

 The school provides facilities for various games such as cricket, football, basketball, volleyball, table tennis, chess; and also engages in co-curricular activities such as quiz, debate, music and drama.
+The school also encompasses a variety of clubs ranging from the Western Vocals Singing Club to the Elections Literacy Club.
 Over the years of its long history, the school has developed a competitive rivalry in Inter-School Tournaments with the other Anglo-Indian schools of Darjeeling and Kalimpong, particularly St. Paul's School, Darjeeling, and St. Augustine's School, Kalimpong.